Register Login

 What is TypeError 'module' object is not callable in Python

 This error statement TypeError: 'module' object is not callable occurs when the user gets confused between Class name and Module name.
-The issue occurs in the import line while importing a module as module name and class name have the same name.
+The issue occurs in the import line while importing a module as the module name and class name have the same name.

 Cause of this Error

-The error “TypeError: 'module' object is not callable” occurs when the python compiler gets confused between function name and module name and try to run a module name as a function.
+The error “TypeError: 'module' object is not callable” occurs when the Python compiler gets confused between function name and module name and try to run a module name as a function.

 Example: